Linos1391/LocalAssistant/README.md

 cd LocalAssistant
 ```

+2. Visit [PyTorch](https://pytorch.org/) and download the version for your device.

-2. Install the required python packages.
+3. Install the required python packages.

 ```
 pip install -r requirements.txt